 If you've asked once and not gotten a response, don't just repeat yourself.
 You don't have your child's attention yet.
 Instead, you get in his face

-in a friendly way, so he gets that you mean it.
+in a friendly way, so he understands that you mean it.

 So in this case, you walk over to your son and -- hopefully with a smile on your face, but at least with a neutral expression -- you intercept the